JohnLacerdaOliveira/WebSite-FirstTo100/README.md

 # WebSite-FirstTo100

 > Turn based 2 person dice game.
-Roll as miny dice as you want and keep adding them to your score to be the first to get to 100 but don't get greedy...
+Roll the dice as many times as you want and keep adding them to your score to be the first to get to 100 but don't get greedy...
 Rolling a 1 will reset your partial score back to 0 and give the turn to your oponent.

 > Live demo ==> working on it, still not live at the moment.